ten steps

 Step 8. ct SALES tax exemption is automatically available for payments made by organization's check or credit card: use Form CERT-119 and attach the IRS exemption letter.
 For other exemptions, see the DRS page

 STEP 9.
-TOWN HALL: CT PROPERTY TAX EXEMPTION is important if the organization owns real estate or any significant TANGIBLE PERSONAL PROPERTY including office equipment, computers, etc. The organization must file Form M-3 by November 1st of the year it owns property in the town where it would otherwise be subject to tax and then quadriennially (computed with 1965 as the first year: 2009 was the most recent quadriennial filing, then 2013, and so on.)
-In most towns, the property will not be exempt until the tax year following the filing.
+TOWN HALL: CT PROPERTY TAX EXEMPTION is important if the organization owns real estate or any significant TANGIBLE PERSONAL PROPERTY including office equipment, computers, etc. The organization must file Form M-3 -- every municipality has its own form and updates them, but here is a sample: Form M-3 (check with LOCAL assessor to make sure this form is appropriate and current) by November 1st of the year it owns property in the town where it would otherwise be subject to tax and then quadrennially (computed with 1965 as the first year: 2017 was the most recent quadrennial filing, then 2021, 2025, 2029, and so on.)
+In many towns,the property will not be exempt until the tax year following the filing.

 DISCLAIMER: